vicky4sure/Sales-Performance-Analysis-/README.md

 ### Data sources
 The dataset used for this analysis was provided by incubator Hub, an educational technology organization.
-The data includes sales records from a retail store for a learning purpose
+The data includes sales records from a retail store for a learning purpose.
 ---
 ### Tools used
 1. Microsoft Excel [Download Here](https://microsoft.com)